-Liberals to support Magnitsky-style bill targeting human-rights abusers
+Liberals to support Magnitsky-style bill targeting Russia for human rights abuse

 A spokesperson from the Russian embassy in Ottawa denounced the government’s announcement Wednesday night.

-“We deplore this unfriendly move by the Canadian government which will surely damage out bilateral relations and will not be left unanswered.
+“We deplore this unfriendly move by the Canadian government which will surely damage our bilateral relations and will not be left unanswered.
 Equally unfortunate is yet another repetition of failed confrontational policies toward Russia.”

+Earlier this year, pro-Moscow websites led a smear campaign against Ms. Freeland highlighting that her maternal Ukrainian grandfather was a Nazi collaborator.
+Russia has also refused to lift a travel ban it imposed on Ms. Freeland in 2014.

 Bill S-226 would sanction human-rights violators such as those linked to the murder of Mr. Magnitsky.
 Mr. Browder hired Mr. Magnitsky as the lawyer for his Moscow-based Hermitage Capital Management hedge fund in 2005.
 Mr. Magnitsky was arrested in 2008 and died in prison in 2009 after accusing Russian officials of theft.
 Investigations by Russia’s human-rights council eventually concluded he was beaten to death by prison staff.